Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: charm quark hadronization in QCM

 with

 By counting polarization states a naive estimation of $R_{V/P}$ is 3.0.
 However, the mass of the hadron will influence the formation probability in the sense that the lower mass denotes the lower energy level for the bound state formation and means preferable formation.
-Here, we consider the effective thermal weight used in \cite{Rapp:2003wn,Oh:2009zj} as a guideline and take $R_{V/P}=1.5$ in this paper.
+Here, we roughly estimate such a mass effect through the effective statistical weight and take $R_{V/P}=1.5$, see Appendix \ref{appendixA} for the details and relevant discussions.